covid-19-Re/paper-code/README.md

 - Fig4.R is used to generate Figs. 4 and S12.

 ## Currently not included
-- The code to generate figures S9-S11 is currently not included since it requires access to Swiss linelist data to run.
+- Status 24.6: The code to generate figures S9-S11 is currently not included since it requires access to Swiss linelist data to run.
+We are working to provide a processed form of the data and the corresponding scripts for transparency.